gvwilson/thirdbit/src/fiction/iffy/index.md

 "Wuzza?" she mumbled.
 She tried to sit up.
-No.
-That was a mistake.
+No, that was a mistake.
 She tried to tell whoever was shaking her to stop, it made the stabbing pain behind her eyes worse, but someone had replaced her tongue with a slab of sour tofu.